ghostFreak03/AI-Learning-Journey-From-Zero-to-Research/README.md

 - Apply knowledge in open-source projects & research papers
 - Work on LLM research (e.g., Meta’s LLaMA, GPT-like models)

-**Learning in public means mistakes will happen, and I will update my notes as I correct them.**
+#### Note - Learning in public means mistakes will happen, and I will update my notes as I correct them.